Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

-On January 27, 2023, the World Health Organization updated its policy on medications to be stockpiled in case of radiological and nuclear emergencies.
+Today, January 27, 2023, the World Health Organization updated its policy on what medications needed to be stockpiled in case of radiological and nuclear emergencies.

 It’s quite a coincidence that I published 12 Antioxidants for Protection Against Ionizing Radiation three days ago.